ThePalaceProject/architectural-decisions/TEMPLATE.md

 ## Alternatives Considered

-*Any alternatives considered any details about why they were set aside.*
+*Any alternatives considered and any details about why they were set aside.*

 ## Decision